archlinuxcn/lilac/docs/setup.rst

 The first line to allow setting some environment variables and the second line is to configure packagers to run build commands without a password.
 You should add devtools commands you'll need to run.

+To avoid using too much CPU, you can use cgroups v2 and put the following in ``/etc/systemd/system/user@.service.d/resources.conf`` to fairly share CPU among users (and between system and users).

+  [Service]
+  CPUWeight=100

 Run
 ---